-Current Year: Planning and Development is projecting continued growth in residential construction permits in 2016-17, based on projections of 2% population growth for Maricopa County.
+Current Year: Planning and Development is projecting continued strength in residential construction permits in 2016-17, based on projections of 2% population growth for Maricopa County and increased single family lots in the planning stage.

 New Multifamily Units Permitted

 Significance: New multi-family construction is a key economic indicator of local population growth or shifts in housing preferences and its spill over benefits to other sectors of the economy such as demand for construction labor/materials, retail, manufacturing and utilities.